 source: BJJ Hacks TV

-But more likely it will be more helpful in some jiu jitsu positions.
-If you manage effectively your moves and reading correctly BJJ opponent game.
+In short, overreaching is a simple BJJ principle, it can open your body for a variety of jiu-jitsu attacks.
+But, more likely it will be more helpful in some jiu jitsu positions.
+If you manage effectively your moves and read correctly BJJ opponent game.

 - Reaching for a part of our opponent’s body that is too far away from our core or center of balance.